broadinstitute/orsp-pub/docker/DOCKER-README.md

 This will initialize a local instance of docker running in a container, and accessible through `https://localhost:8080` by default.

-For further information please check this document: https://docs.google.com/document/d/1WpAmG_mnajChvRmReMr0u_uxXwk1LRHO70sBzqHOfAk/edit?usp=sharing
+For further information about database please check this document: https://docs.google.com/document/d/1WpAmG_mnajChvRmReMr0u_uxXwk1LRHO70sBzqHOfAk/edit?usp=sharing

 **Note**: